JasonHershey/ConversionTest/Guidance/GitHubUserGuideforMCTs.md

 2. Click **Download Github Desktop**.

-3. When the **GithubSetup.exe** file has downloaded, double-click the file to start the setup or click **Run** if prompted by Internet Explorer.
+3. When the **GithubSetup.exe** file has downloaded, double-click the file to start the setup or click **Run** if you receive a prompt from Internet Explorer.

 4. In the **Application Install - Security Warning** dialog, click **Install**.